Cathy Gillen Thacker

-Cathy Gillen Thacker is an American author of over seventy romance novels.
+Cathy Gillen Thacker is an American author of over 140 romance novels.

 Biography

-Thacker began writing to occupy herself while she was raising small children.
+Cathy Gillen Thacker began writing to occupy herself while she was raising small children.
 She wrote seven books as she taught herself how to be an author.
 Her eighth attempt was finally published in July 1982.
-She has written over seventy novels since then, which have been published in seventeen languages and thirty-five countries.
+She has written over 140 novels since then, which have sold over 13.5 million copies in seventeen languages and thirty-five countries.

-Thacker is a charter member of Romance Writers of America.
+Thacker is a former member of Romance Writers of America.
 She and her husband Charlie have three children, Julie, David, and Sarah.